Michigan Economic Development Corporation

 Conceptual review meetings offer a chance for early, informal review of proposed projects.
 This helps avoid costly mistakes or delays later in the process.

 Conceptual review meetings are sometimes also called pre-application meetings.
-They can also sometimes be wrapped up into the idea of a prelimary site plan review though RRC advises communities that the intent of this best practice is to hold conceptual review meetings with staff, not a public board.
-Holding them with staff allows for more casual conversation and also a chance to focus more on process and support, versus an actual site plan.
+Holding them with staff, rather than a public board, allows for more casual conversation and a chance to focus more on process and support, versus an actual site plan.

 3.4 | Internal Review Procedures